 Watu Moja presents Griot's Ink

-This program will feature four eminent poets coming to Camden to lead small writing workshops, during which participants from the city and surrounding communities will have the opportunity to generate new writing.
-Participants will have the option to share their writing at an open mic, and each of the visiting poets will read from their own work in a closing program.
+This program featured four eminent poets coming to Camden to lead small writing workshops, during which participants from the city and surrounding communities had the opportunity to generate new writing.
+Participants had have the option to share their writing at an open mic, and each of the visiting poets read from their own work in a closing program.

 Visiting poets: